adcanis/etch-a-sketch-odin-project/README.md

 A classic toy reimagined for The Odin Project's Foundations course.

-This particular project represents roughly 20hrs of work and possibly one too many coffees.
+This particular project represents possibly one too many coffees.
 With that said however, I found this project challenging and very stimulating as learning to create items in HTML from JavaScript was a fresh idea learned mearly hours before attempting this project.

 **What I learned**